Ernesto García Seijas

-Ernesto Rudesindo García Seijas (born 1 June 1941) is an Argentine comics artist.
+Ernesto Rudesindo García Seijas (1 June 1941 – 28 March 2023) was an Argentine comics artist.

 Biography

 García Seijas was born in Ramos Mejía, and at age 17 he made his debut in comics by providing art for the series Bill y Boss, published in the Argentine magazine Totem.
 Also in 1958 he started working for the magazine Bucaneros in the eponymous series, as well as for other publishers as artist and cover illustrator.